ashish-yadav11/iiserlogin/README.md

 otherwise it exits.
 The argument `oneshot` makes the script just log in and exit.
 The argument `daemon` changes the behaviour of the script if the server does not support live requests.
-The script keeps running and re-logins every one hour until logging in fails.
+The script keeps running and re-logins every two hours until logging in fails (It logs you out first, after ensuring network activity is idle, then instantly logs you in.
+This resets the automatic log out time.
+Presumably just logging in repeatedly doesn't reset the automatic log out time).
 The argument `logout` logs you out of the portal.
-One might want to invoke the script through a [systemd service](https://wiki.archlinux.org/title/Systemd#Writing_unit_files).
+One might want to invoke the script through a
+[systemd service](https://wiki.archlinux.org/title/Systemd#Writing_unit_files).
 (The IISER Captive Portal doesn't support live requests at the moment, so the `oneshot` argument is redundant.)